sup3rgiu/PoliWebex/README.md

 # PoliWebex

-If you are not familiar with terminal, you can use this browser extension to download WebEx videos directly from the webpage: https://github.com/jacopo-j/WebXDownloader
+If you are not familiar with the terminal, you can use this browser extension to download WebEx videos directly from the webpage: https://github.com/jacopo-j/WebXDownloader

-If you need to download multiple videos at once and/or prefer a faster download through aria2c, go ahead with this project 😉
+If you need to download multiple videos all at once and/or prefer a faster download through aria2c, go ahead with this project 😉

-## Saves WebEx videos uploaded by Politecnico di Milano.
+## Save WebEx videos uploaded by Politecnico di Milano.
 Features:
  - PoliMi autologin
- - Multithreading download through aria2c
+ - Multithreaded download through aria2c

-## PREREQS
+## Prerequisites
 * [**Node.js**](https://nodejs.org/it/download/): anything above v8.0 seems to work.
 * [**aria2**](https://github.com/aria2/aria2/releases): this needs to be in your `$PATH` (for example, copy aria2c.exe to c:\windows).
 PoliWebex calls `aria2c` with a bunch of arguments in order to improve the download speed.
 * [**ffmpeg**](https://www.ffmpeg.org/download.html): a recent version (year 2019 or above), in [`$PATH`](https://www.thewindowsclub.com/how-to-install-ffmpeg-on-windows-10).

-## Windows Installation instructions
+## Installation
-(On others OS is pretty much the same)\
-**N.B:** ffmpeg.zeranoe.com closed since Sep 18, 2020.
-If you are following the video tutorial, download ffmpeg from another source available on [ffmpeg site](https://www.ffmpeg.org/download.html) (nightly build is no more required)
+* Clone this repository: `git clone https://github.com/sup3rgiu/PoliWebex`
+* `cd` into the cloned directory
+* `npm install` to install dependencies

+## Additional Instructions
-This tutorial comes from my other project [PoliDown](https://github.com/sup3rgiu/PoliDown).
-The installation process is the same, just use clone this repo (and not PoliDown repo) and write "poliwebex" where in the video appear "polidown"
+This video tutorial comes from my other project [PoliDown](https://github.com/sup3rgiu/PoliDown).
+The installation process is the same, just clone this repository and write "poliwebex" where in the video appear "polidown"

 [![https://user-images.githubusercontent.com/7725068/76635047-21a89080-6547-11ea-8da9-31831ca7620a.png](https://user-images.githubusercontent.com/7725068/76635345-a1cef600-6547-11ea-991b-d115946ed556.png)](http://www.youtube.com/watch?v=iZgea4t5YW4 "PoliDown Windows Installation Instructions")

-## USAGE

-* Clone this repo
-* `cd` into the cloned folder
-* `npm install` to install dependencies

-### COMMAND LINE USAGE
+(On others OS it is pretty much the same)<br>
+**Note:** `ffmpeg.zeranoe.com` closed since Sep 18, 2020.
+If you are following the video tutorial, download ffmpeg from another source available on [ffmpeg site](https://www.ffmpeg.org/download.html) (nightly build isn't required anymore)

+### CLI Usage
-Default usage:
+##### Default usage:
 ```
 $ node poliwebex --videoUrls "https://politecnicomilano.webex.com/webappng/sites/politecnicomilano/recording/play/VIDEO-1"

 $ node poliwebex -v "https://politecnicomilano.webex.com/webappng/sites/politecnicomilano/recording/play/VIDEO-1"
 ```

-Show options:
+##### Additional options:
 ```
 $ node poliwebex -h

 Options:
   --version                  Show version number                       [boolean]
   -v, --videoUrls                                                        [array]
   -f, --videoUrlsFile        Path to txt file containing the URLs (one URL for each line) [string]
   -p, --password                                                        [string]
   -s, --segmented            Download video in a segmented way.
 Could be (a lot)
                              faster on powerful PC with good download speed [boolean] [default: false]